mitojala/tsoha-mtb-spots/README.md

 - option to manually input coordinates that will update google maps marker position
 - map search for spots
-- user input validation in forms
+- user input validation to add_spot form
+- user/admin privileges
+- proper alert to register user if username is taken